 This prospectus is part of a registration statement that we have filed with the Securities and Exchange Commission, or SEC, using a "shelf" registration process.
-Under this shelf registration process, we may, over time, offer and sell any combination of the securities described in this prospectus in one or more offerings.
-This prospectus generally describes Energy Transfer Partners, L.P. and the securities.
-Each time we sell securities with this prospectus, we will provide you with a prospectus supplement that will contain specific information about the terms of that offering.
-The prospectus supplement may also add to, update or change information in this prospectus.
-Before you invest in our securities, you should carefully read this prospectus and any prospectus supplement and the additional information contained in a prospectus supplement, you should rely on the information in the prospectus supplement.
-You should read both this prospectus and any prospectus supplement, together with additional information described under the heading "Where You Can Find More Information described under the function," and any additional information you may need to make your investment decision.
-Unless the context requires otherwise, all references in this prospectus to "we," "us," "Energy Transfer," "ETP," the "Partnership" and "our" refer to Energy Transfer Partners, L.P., and its operating partnerships and their subsidiaries, including Sunoco Logistics Partners L.P., or Sunoco Logistics and Sunoco LP.
-References to "ETP GP," "our general partner" or "the general partner" refer to Energy Transfer Partners of ETP LLC.
+Under this shelf registration process, the Selling Unitholders may, from time to time, sell up to 8,858,120 common units that we have issued to the Selling Unitholders.

+This prospectus generally describes Energy Transfer Partners, L.P. and the common units.
+Each time a Selling Unitholder sells common units with this prospectus, that Selling Unitholder is required to provide you with this prospectus and the related prospectus supplement containing specific information about that Selling Unitholder and the terms of the common units being offered in the manner required by the Securities Act of 1933, as amended (the "Securities Act").
+A prospectus supplement may also add to, update or change information in this prospectus.

+Before you invest in our securities, you should carefully read this prospectus and any prospectus supplement and the additional information described under the heading "Where You Can Find More Information."
+To the extent information in this prospectus is inconsistent with information contained in a prospectus supplement, you should rely on the information in the prospectus supplement.
+You should read both this prospectus and any prospectus supplement, together with additional information described under the heading "Where You Can Find More Information," and any additional information you may need to make your investment decision.
+Unless the context requires otherwise, all references in this prospectus to "we," "us," "Energy Transfer," "ETP," the "Partnership" and "our" refer to Energy Transfer Partners, L.P., and its operating partnerships and their subsidiaries, including Sunoco Logistics Partners L.P., or Sunoco Logistics.
+References to "ETP GP," "our general partner" or "the general partner" refer to Energy Transfer Partners GP, L.P.
+References to "ETP LLC" refer to Energy Transfer Partners, L.L.C., the general partner of our general partner.
+References to "ETE" refer to Energy Transfer Equity, L.P., the owner of ETP LLC.